-Sara’s interest in medicinal plants stems from working on an Amazonian rainforest reserve in Ecuador after completing a degree in Anthropology and Spanish at Sussex University, Brighton.
-In Ecuador, she assisted the local Shaman in the propagation of medicinal plants from the rainforest and observed the medicinal qualities of plants used in a community with little access to Western drugs.
-Sara was so impressed in the therapeutic qualities plants could have that she decided had to learn more about their diverse properties and how they could be used therapeutically as a natural form of medicine.
+My interest in medicinal plants stems from working on an Amazonian rainforest reserve in Ecuador after completing a degree in Anthropology and Spanish at Sussex University, Brighton.
+In Ecuador, I assisted the local Shaman in the propagation of medicinal plants from the rainforest and observed the medicinal qualities of plants used in a community with little access to Western drugs.
+I was so impressed in the therapeutic qualities plants could have that I decided I had to learn more about their diverse properties and how they could be used therapeutically as a natural form of medicine.

-Sara’s dissertation on herbal medicine and Polycystic Ovarian Syndrome (PCOS) was awarded a First Class Honours.
-An article based on her research has been published in the internationally acclaimed and peer reviewed, Journal of Herbal Medicine, by Elsevier.
+My dissertation on herbal medicine and Polycystic Ovarian Syndrome (PCOS) was awarded a First Class Honours.
+An article based on my research has been published in the internationally acclaimed and peer reviewed, Journal of Herbal Medicine, by Elsevier.